75 Kihapai

 No analysis available

-I searched for owner-occupancy indicators such as a percentage, 'majority owner occupied,' or similar descriptors, but none were present.
-Without an explicit statement, the owner-occupancy rate remains unknown.
+I searched for owner-occupancy clues such as a percentage, 'majority owner occupied,' or similar language, but found none.
+The remarks do not provide any basis to estimate the share of owner-occupied units.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.